DMHP/docs-is/en/docs/quick-starts/regular-webapp-oidc-sample.md

-# Enable Authentication for OAuth/OpenID Connect Web Application
+# Enable Login for OpenID Connect Web Application
+<**TO DO : We need to get rid of the word Authentication and OAuth.
+Changed the topic, but suggestions are welcome**>

-This page guides you through enabling authentication to an OAuth/OpenID Connect web application using a **sample application** called Pickup.
+This page guides you through enabling login to an OpenID Connect web application using a **sample application** called Pickup.

 ----
 If you have your own application, click the button below.